openspending/os-admin/README.md

 - run the application...
 `npm start`

-- ... or just open index.html in your favorite browser

 (when working locally you'll need to change the `<base href='admin'>` element in index.html to be `/`.